SpotlightKid/sendmixer/README.md

 ## Formats

-All plugins in this collection come in the following plug-in formats:
+This plugin comes in the following plug-in formats:

 * LADSPA (`sendmixer-ladspa.so`)
 * LV2 (URI: `https://chrisarndt.de/plugins/sendmixer`)